Which plans include this feature?

 Text Colour (3)

 This colour option has the greatest effect on the theme.
 It's responsible not only for the main text colour, but is also used for the Footer Style setting to determine the background colour for your page footer.
-If this setting is set to Shade, Expedition will intelligently determine a lighter shade of your chosen text color to be used as the background for your footer.
+If this setting is set to Shade, Expedition will intelligently determine a lighter shade of your chosen text colour to be used as the background for your footer.
 If your footer style setting is configured as Dark, it will apply your original text colour to your footer’s background.
-It's likely a good idea to make this a darker and slightly desaturated version of your primary brand colour.
+It's likely a good idea to make this a darker, slightly desaturated version of your primary brand colour.

 FontsBack to top

 Used anywhere there is long-form content and for a text that isn't a heading.

 Used for page titles, section heads, and the logo (if no image is provided).